uptechteam/ios-cookbook/5-tests.md

 let currentDateFactory = { return date }
 let testUser = User(id: 1)

-// I recommend you mock only this `func` or `properties` which you will use in viewModel.
+// I recommend you mock only `func` or `properties` which you will use in viewModel.
 // We set a default value for testFetchUser to Observable.empty().
 // It will makes our life more easier :D